vulpemventures/docs.vulpem.com/docs/marina/introduction.md

 Marina uses an embedded HD wallet and encrypts it with AES-256 the mnemonic seed with a password of choice and we always ask the user to unlock (ie. decrypt) with the password everytime we need to access the private keys to sign a transaction or to show the mnemonic.

-The wallet is divided into accounts.
-Each account is a one of the sub-hierarchies of the HD wallet.
-An account is defined by a unique derivation path and an account name.
+The wallet is organized by accounts.
+Each account is a different path of the wallet's HD tree and is assigned with a unique name.
 By default, Marina creates _3 "main" accounts_:
  * "mainAccount" (m/84'/1776'/0') enabled on Liquid mainnet only.
  * "mainAccountTest" (m/84'/1'/0') enabled on Liquid testnet and regtest networks.
  * "mainAccountLegacy" (m/84'/0'/0') enabled on all networks.